antonioa6608/C-ORG/README.md

 </p>

 <h1>Installations</h1>
-1.Python
+<p> 1.Python
 2. Flask
-In terminal run to see the latest version of python and pip
+In terminal run to see the latest version of python and pip </p>

 ```
 python --version
 ```